zakir-ufuk/EggTimer/README.md

 ![App Brewery Banner](Documentation/AppBreweryBanner.png)

 # Egg Timer

-A note from Ufuk: In this project I will try to make an Egg Timer.
+## A note from Zakir Ufuk (Please Read);

+In this project I will try to make an Egg Timer.
 Project description and new technologies that I will first use is stated below.

+Now that I have finished the project, I would like to edit this.
+I wrote that I will use the technologies below (in original readme.md file) but I am happy to say that I have used more funtions/technologies then expected, with the last commit I have added more features to the project.
+Extra things that I have added stated below.
+It took a lot of time and effort but I have learned a lot from it!
+* digital timer to display remaining time after user selects egg hardness
+* stop button to stop alarm when eggs are ready (which also resets every setting (progress bar, variables, timer etc) and return backs to starting point)
+* flash effect which turns on when the eggs are ready
+* different labels for before choosing egg hardness , when egg is cooking, when egg is ready time periods

 ## Our Goal